 To get to Clamshell Falls, you'll need to walk back a few hundred metres on the track, where you'll find a worn trail leading down to the rocks along the creek.

 Clamshell Falls is a series of cascading waterfalls that flow down the steep upper reaches of the gorge.
-Its source is a flowing creek that gathers off the western slopes of Mount Bellenden Ker, Queensland's second tallest mountain.
-The main pool underneath the waterfall is very deep, and perfect for swimming in on a calm day.
+Its source is a flowing creek that gathers off the western slopes of Mount Bellenden Ker, Queensland's second-tallest mountain after Mount Bartle Frere.

 Just remember that the water level can change quickly on Behana Creek and at Clamshell Falls.
-I definitely wouldn't want to be swimming in any part of the Behana Gorge after a heavy downpour.
+I definitely wouldn't want to be swimming in any part of the Behana Gorge after a heavy downpour!

-More Nearby: Mount Bartle Frere | Kahlpahlim Rock | Nandroya Falls
+More hikes nearby: | Kahlpahlim Rock | Nandroya Falls

 Swimming at Clamshell Falls